The PSP had some incredible games, so it’s no wonder you’re here searching for the best PSP emulators!

 Emulators virtually recreate all the wires and chips inside your favourite home consoles and portable handhelds within your laptop or other electronic device.
 It’s how many of our favourite Retropie handhelds work, and the PS1 Classic Console uses open source emulation too!

 So, the ripped files are called ROMs, and emulators play them like QuickTime plays movie files.
-You can learn all about what ROMs are by checking out this educational thesis on how to install ROMs.

 Don’t forget that sharing ROMs is an offence, and we don’t want to get dragged down with you.
 Savvy?